 I have represented the East of England since 2001 and have lived and been active in the area throughout that time.
-I am a “Right to Ride” representative, secretary of my local CTC group, launched the "Stevenage Start of Summertime Specials" and currently organise popular events such as "Emitremmus" and the Circular Cycle.
+I am a “Right to Ride” representative, secretary of my local Cycling UK group, launched the "Stevenage Start of Summertime Specials" and currently organise popular events such as "Emitremmus" and the Circular Cycle.

 I enjoy cycling.
 The Wednesday evening rides from Stevenage have been very popular this summer - the group were awarded “voluntary cycling group of the year at the national dinner in May - I make no apology for that enthusiasm and wanting to encourage others to get involved throughout the region.

 Cycling UK’s role as a "Cycle Transport Campaign" is vital.
 We are a representative organisation – cyclists working for cyclists.

 This is an exciting time to be a Trustee:

 - I am delighted that 88% of those who took part in the vote supported the proposal to pull Cycling UK back into one organisation and register it as a member led charity.
 The benefits will be significant and include more straightforward accountability to you.
 Good progress has been made with the process since the AGM.

 - During my time as a Trustee, membership has increased from about 37,000 to nearly 70,000.

 - Since I became member group champion a year ago the resources available to local groups have more than doubled and Cycling UK is now working hard to resolve other issues and give groups the support they deserve

 - We now have a fit for purpose national office for the UK’s leading cyclists’ organisation – Cycling UK

 - The abolition of Cycling England was a mistake but I have played a role in trying to get at least some resources for our region through the Local Sustainable Transport Fund.